toomuchdesign/offside/README.md

 ## Public methods

-Offside plays well with your application.
+Offside.js plays well with your application.
 Each Offside instance exposes the following methods:

 `myOffside.toggle();`